sxyu/volrend/README.md

 make -j12
 ```

-The full website (including html/css) should be written to `embuild/build`.
+The full website should be written to `embuild/build`.
+Some CMake scripts even write the html/css/js files.
 To launch it locally for previewing, you can use the make target:
 ```sh
 make serve
 ```